denis-migdal/LISS/README.md

 ### Access components through the DOM

-LISS provides several tools to securly manipulate components through the DOM:
+LISS provides several tools to securely manipulate components through the DOM:

 - from an `HTMLElement`: